CadenzaProject/cadenzaproject.github.io/docs/learning_resources/Audio_mixing/edu_how_improve_lyrics_intelligibility.md

 **Dr Bruno Fazenda, Cadenza Team**

 Music production techniques try to mix the vocal track onto an instrumental mix (henceforth referred to as ‘backing track’) to achieve a blend of the musical instruments and the vocals according to music quality criteria.
-Within the baseline music enhancer these techniques could be applied after the demix algorithm that separates the vocals from the backing (accompaniment).
+Within the baseline music enhancer, these techniques could be applied after the demix algorithm that separates the vocals from the backing (accompaniment).
+Any modifications to enhance the intelligibility of the lyrics in the vocals, should try and not affect the overall mix quality too much.

 <div style={{textAlign:'center'}}>
 <Image img={require('../../../static/img/cad2/baseline_lyric_intelligibility_enhancer.png')} alt="baseline enhancer for lyric intelligibility diagram.png" />
 **The CAD2 Task1 Baseline Music Enhancer**
 </div>

 The baseline enhancer in the Second Cadenza Task 1 challenge simply applies different gains to the vocals and backing.
-Any modifications to enhance the intelligibility of the lyrics in the vocals, should try and not affect the overall mix quality too much.
 Here are a number of possible techniques that could lead to better lyric intelligibility:

 ## Side chain compressor on vocals to duck the background